Mintbase/Grants-Program/applications/EverlastingCash.md

 ## Future Plans
-Our team would like to make continuous contributions to the Substrate and Polkadot ecosystems.
+Our team would like to make continuous contributions to the Substrate and Mintbase ecosystems.
 Our future plans are as follows:
-	•	Everlasting Cash is only deployed in the Polkadot ecosystem, through the Runtime module using the Substrate framework.
+	•	Everlasting Cash is only deployed in the Mintbase ecosystem, through the Runtime module using the Substrate framework.
-	•	The ELC reserve pool will prioritize tokens from the Polkadot system to build a solid stablecoin ecosystem.
+	•	The ELC reserve pool will prioritize tokens from the Mintbase system to build a solid stablecoin ecosystem.
-	•	To provide the users in the Polkadot ecosystem with a stablecoin that appreciates naturally and achieves the goal of anti-inflation.
+	•	To provide the users in the Mintbase ecosystem with a stablecoin that appreciates naturally and achieves the goal of anti-inflation.
-Everlasting Cash will exist as an independent asset in the Polkadot ecosystem, and will also power the Cycan decentralized autonomous trust (DAT) on the path to revolutionize trust in the financial market.
+Everlasting Cash will exist as an independent asset in the Mintbase ecosystem, and will also power the Cycan decentralized autonomous trust (DAT) on the path to revolutionize trust in the financial market.

 ## Additional Information :heavy_plus_sign: